 The standard requirement for PUEs is 10 feet wide along both sides of all public rights-of-way.
-In addition, Section 24-128(b)(12) requires that all private streets have a 10-foot-wide PUE along at least one side of the right-of-way.
+In addition, Section 24-128(b)(12) requires that all private streets have a 10-foot-wide PUE along at least one side of the ROW.
 The subject property fronts public streets US 1 and Campus Drive.
 The PPS also includes multiple internal private streets.
-The applicant does not propose any PUEs along the public or private streets, and therefore, has requested a variation from these requirements.
+The applicant did not propose any PUEs along the public or private streets and, therefore, requested a variation from these requirements.